 The freshwater at Edward Ball Wakulla Springs State Park is so clear in some parts that you can see some 100 feet below you (hence, the site's glass-bottom boat tours).
 On dry land, you'll find that plenty of wild turkeys, white-tailed deer and American alligators call the park home.
 In a nutshell, there's plenty to see, do and experience at this 6,000-acre wildlife sanctuary, as seen from three nature trails or while exploring the jungle-like waterways.

-Just 15 miles south of Tallahassee, the park is open every day from 8 a.m. to sundown.
-Admission costs $2 per person, $4 for a single occupant vehicle and $6 for a car with at least one passenger.
-Boat tours cost $8 for adults and $5 for children and are run when the spring's water is clear.
-Visit the Edward Ball Wakulla Springs State Park's website for more details.
+Just 16 miles south of Tallahassee, the park is open every day from 8 a.m. to sundown.
+Admission costs $2 per pedestrian or bicyclist, $4 for a single occupant vehicle and $6 for a car with at least two passengers.
+Boat tours cost $8 for adults and $5 for children 12 to 3 and are free for children younger than 3.
+Tours run when whenever the springs' water is clear.
+For more information on activities and lodging, visit the park's website.